rweigel/phys260/Capacitance/Capacitance.md

 # Parallel Plates

 An equal and opposite amount of charge is placed on two conducting and parallel plates, as shown on the left in the following figure.
 On the right, a side view of the plates is shown.
 The area of the plates, $A = w^2$, is much larger than shown, such that the width, $w$, is much larger than the separation distance, $d$.
+Assume $Q$ is a positive number.

 <img src="figures/Parallel_Plate.svg" height="200px">

-1. How will the charges distribute on each of the plates?
+1. How will the charges be distributed on each of the plates?
 That is, how much charge is on each of the four faces that have an area $A$?
-Assume that no charge appears on the other (thin, and having thickness $t$) faces of the plates, which have a much smaller area.
+Assume that no charge appears on the other (thin and having thickness $t$) faces of the plates.

    \ifsolutions
    {\bf Answer}: The charges will move to the inner faces, as shown in the following diagram.
 Electric field vectors for the positive and negative charges are shown.
-Because the charges are on a large plane, the field is independent of distance from the plane.
-With this charge configuration, inside the conductors, the field due to the positive charges cancels the field due to the negative charges giving a net field of zero.

    <img src="figures/Parallel_Plate_Fields.svg"/>
    \else
    \vspace{3em}
    \fi

 2. What is the electric field in each of the five regions?
-(Hint: The magnitude of the field due to charges uniformly distributed on a plane is $|\sigma|/2\epsilon_o$.
-The field in each region will be the sum of the field due to charges on each plate.
+Assume the charges are uniformly distributed.
+(Hint: The magnitude of the electric field due to charges uniformly distributed on a large plane is $|\sigma|/2\epsilon_o$.
+The electric field in each region will be the sum of the electric field due to charges on each plate.
 Your answer should be such that the electric field inside the conducting plates is zero!)

    \ifsolutions
    {\bf Answer}: The magnitude of the field due to each charged surface is $|\sigma|/2\epsilon_o$, where $\sigma$ is the surface charge density.
 The surface charge densities are $\pm Q/A$.

    <img src="figures/Parallel_Plate_Solution.svg"/>